RyanLeiTaiwan/Airbnb_NLG/pcfg/README.md

 - (Optional) **output_random**: the output file for random choices of mined information.

 Standard output will always print the normal PCFG version with an additional newline after one property.

-Output files will be exactly one line per property.
+File output will be exactly one line per property.